rob-myers/rob-myers.github.io/docs/plan.md

   - can undo/redo

 - try using a service-worker to define routes dynamically
-  - can we do dynamic imports and also change the file contents?
+  - ✅ can we do dynamic imports and also change the file contents?
-  - would like to avoid our own "transpilation"
+  - ✅ would like to avoid our own "transpilation"
+  - use IndexedDb to maintain state
   - https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API
   - https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers#custom_responses_to_requests